Hermannovich/Game-development/README.md

-# Game-development
+# Game Development
-Learn how to build a video game
+Learn how to build a video game.
+  First step:
+    Learn how to program in C++